skerit/descrevit/README.md

 # Descrevit

-Sometimes methods in Node do async operations and have no sync variants.
-Using this function we can make this a breeze and keeping your code clean.
+Sometimes methods in Node require async operations and have no sync variants.
+Using this function we can fix this and keeping our code clean.

 (Descrevit = Latin for Synchronous)